 Make your guests homemade fruity and boozy centerpieces #Food DIY#diy centerpiece#gay#non-floral centerpiece#steal-this-idea Updated Oct 12 2015 (Posted Aug 29 2012) Catherine Clark bijouxandbits Photos by Jenny Heath Kyle and Drew had a decidedly boozy take on centerpieces by preserving fruit in different kinds of liquor.
 The result was a sweet and strong centerpiece ripe for eating and taking home.
 Here's how they did it: Two months prior to the ceremony, we bought a variety of fruit at the local farmers' market and a bunch of booze (whiskey, gin, vodka, and rum) and made about 20-25 mason jars of alcohol-preserved fruit.
 We stuck bamboo skewers on the top of the jars we placed in the middle of the tables, and let guests pick at it as they pleased, and take home whatever jars they liked.
 I also had to snag what they wrote as the Flickr caption on this one — hilarious.
 Boozy fruit: it gets right to ya.
 Two+ months of preservation techniques made 20 pints of various fruit and booze and spice and sugar and … yeah.
 Tasty take home centerpieces that are both fabulous and functional, and will fu…feel good after eating.
 If this doesn't make you want to read more about Kyle and Drew, I don't know what will.
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride’s Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Shelley & Erik's crafty DIY and bluegrass wedding NEXT A Musician's guide to having live music at your wedding Show/Hide comments [ 2 ] Boozy fruit is a great idea, I make it as gifts (and for the home) often, the booze ends up being the best part (in my opinion) because it becomes deliciously infused with fruit (it ends up tasting fruitier than the fruit bits do often).
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Shelley & Erik's crafty DIY and bluegrass wedding NEXT A Musician's guide to having live music at your wedding Show/Hide comments [ 2 ] Boozy fruit is a great idea, I make it as gifts (and for the home) often, the booze ends up being the best part (in my opinion) because it becomes deliciously infused with fruit (it ends up tasting fruitier than the fruit bits do often).
 Perfect for cocktails.
 If one is having a fall wedding, I high recommend trying apples and/or peaches preserved in a honey whiskey (Jack Daniels Honey Reserve is what I use), with a cinnamon stick (or a piece of one, it gets pretty strong) thrown it.
 The combination is perfect for crisp fall nights (especially added to hot apple cider), and the apple bits taste great over icecream or baked with uninfused apples into an apple crisp!
 Reply What a great idea! makes a change from the norm, i have a Halloween party coming up and maybe i could integrate this idea with a Halloween twist, what would you suggest?
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.